luluse/301-lab-02/README.md

 #### Feature 2: Templating

 Estimate of time needed to complete: 30 min
-Actual time needed to complete:
+Actual time needed to complete: 20 min

 #### Feature 3: Styling with Flexbox